ga4gh/va-spec/schema/profiles/def/AssayVariantEffectFunctionalClassificationStatement.rst

 **Computational Definition**

-TODO @alanrubin will fill out a description
+A statement that assigns a functional classification to a variant effect from a functional assay.

 **Information Model**

-Some AssayVariantEffectClassificationStatement attributes are inherited from :ref:`gks.core-im:Statement`.
+Some AssayVariantEffectFunctionalClassificationStatement attributes are inherited from :ref:`gks.core-im:Statement`.

 .. list-table::
    :class: clean-wrap